rmarable/ParallelClusterMaker/INSTALL.md

 In theory, this toolkit can also be used on Windows machines, but this method has not been tested and will **not** be supported.

-## Using a Dedicated EC2 Jumphost
+## Create a Dedicated EC2 Jumphost

-The recommended way to leverage this code is to create a dedicated jumphost to launch ParallelCluster stacks.
+The recommended way to leverage this code is to create a dedicated EC2 jumphost to launch ParallelCluster stacks.

-* Create a 'src' directory and clone the ParallelCluster Git repo to your local
+* Create a 'src' subdirectory in your **local** home directory and clone the ParallelCluster Git repo to the aforementioned local environment:
-environment:

 ```
 $ cd ~